jjmachan/fluent-python/_posts/2021-07-25-ch3-dictionaries-and-sets.md

 classes for reference and type checking.
 The little-known MappingProxyType from the types module creates immutable mappings.
 There are also ABCs for Set and Mutable Set .</p>
-<p>he hash table implementation underlying dict and set is extremely fast.
+<p>The hash table implementation underlying dict and set is extremely fast.
 Understand‐
 ing its logic explains why items are apparently unordered and may even be reordered behind our backs.
 There is a price to pay for all this speed, and the price is in memory.</p>